“You’re Welcome” in German: 13 Ways to Accept Gratitude

 5. Nichts zu danken — It was nothing

-While gern geschehen is something you might say if what you did was a little out of your way, nichts zu danken is a modest response you should give if what you did for someone else was minor.
-This would include things like holding open a door or passing over an item—actions that genuinely require minimal effort.
+While gern geschehen is something you might say if what you did was a little out of your way, nichts zu danken is a modest response you should give if what you did for someone else was minor, such as holding open a door or passing over an item—actions that genuinely require minimal effort.

 You can think of it as the German equivalent of “not a problem” or “it was nothing.”